ibrahimaltun/software-topics/README.md

    - Builder - seperate construction of a complex object from its representation, allowing step-by-step construction.
 Use for constructing complex objects with many optional parts.
    - Prototype - create new objects by cloning a prototypical instance.
 Use when creating new instances is expensive or when runtime configuration of types is needed.

-2. Structural: Compose objects and interfaces
+2. Structural: compose classes/objects to form larger structures.
    - Adapter
    - Facade
    - Decorator